C00kie-/squirrel.lu/README.md

 ### I'm an ex-teacher now working in IT sec ;)
-### Articles and quickfix are dedicated to people who need a quick start or quick answer to question they have.
+### Articles and quickfix are dedicated to people who need a quick start or quick answer to question they might have, if it can help! :)

-**Disclaimer** : I do not teach infosec, nevertheless, feel free to dm me on Twitter.
-If I have the time, I'll be happy to help the best I can through mentoring  @hello_locked

 ## 42 student support center